haondt/ascii-art/README.md

 This was my first strategy, meant to act as a quick test to verify the algorithm for breaking the image into chunks was working correctly.
-This strategy is to convert the image pixels to grayscale, using a 0.2125/0.7154/0.0721 multiplier for each of the rgb values.
+This strategy is to convert the image pixels to grayscale, using a 0.2125/0.7154/0.0721 multiplier for each of the rgb values and summing them.
 From there we just average all the values in the chunk and scale that to a gray value from the 256 available ones in the terminal.
 Using ansi escape codes, we can then print it out.

 ![](sample/blockify.jpg)